Tobiezhg/k-means-clustering-excel-tool/README.md

 Contributions are welcome!
 If you find a bug or have suggestions for improvements, since this is an Excel-based project, modifications should be made directly within the downloaded file.
 If you encounter any issues or have suggestions, please open an issue or start a discussion on the GitHub repository.

----

-This README provides a structured overview of the project, making it easy for users to understand, install, and use your K-Means clustering tool in Excel VBA.